 - Spanish: Fresal, frutilla.

-- Environment: Common on roadsides and field borders in forest regions all over Europe.
-At present, it is widely cultivated in warm climate areas of Europe and America.
-It can also be found wild.
+- Environment: It is common on roadsides and field borders in forest regions all over Europe.
+It is widely cultivated in warm-climate areas of Europe and America, and it can also be found wild.

 - Description: Vivacious plant of the Rosaceae family, growing from 5 to 20 cm high, with trifoliate leaves, paler on their undersides, and white flowers with five petals.
 Its actual fruits are the grains that stick to the strawberry surface.